IdasLam/ramverk1-project/README.md

 ### Notes

 #### Tests
+Make sure that you have `sqlite3` on your system before testing.
-Before running the test please run `sqlite3 data/db.sqlite < sql/ddl.sql` before running `make test`.
+Before running the test please run `sqlite3 data/db.sqlite < sql/ddl.sql` then run `make test` to create the test.
+The results will be available at `build/coverage`.